 BALANCE your body by adding details or volume where you are smallest and keeping it simpler where you are widest.

 Take me for example.
 I’m a classic triangle. that means I carry my weight mostly around my hips and butt.
 So clothes that flatter the hipline and have a tight straight silhouette are always going to be my closet staples.
-The Jackie dress, Carolina skirt, and Taylor dress are all great examples of that.
-The details on all of these styles are more concentrated above the waistline.
-This is especially true when the Carolina skirt is worn with the Rose top, adding details and volume.
+The Blossom Dress and Snuggle Dress are great examples of that.
+Notice how the details on these styles are more concentrated above the waistline?
+That's what makes them perfect for triangle shapes like me.
+See other styles perfect for triangle shapes here.

 Inverted triangle shapes will most likely benefit from adding detail and volume to the bottom half of an outfit, and keeping it simple on top.
-The Leslie dress, Elle skirt, and Calleigh dress all have fun skirts and make a good jumping off point for you.
+The Most Perfect Pleated Skirt, and Slip Dress all have fun bottoms and make a good jumping off point for you.
 See other styles perfect for inverted triangle shapes here.